-"Pang and Rossi’s compelling and nuanced exploration of social justice, diversity and inclusion remind us that many (trainee) teachers are now often underprepared to enter increasingly diverse Physical Education Environments.
+"Pang and Rossi’s compelling and nuanced exploration of social justice, diversity and inclusion reminds us that many (trainee) teachers are often underprepared to enter increasingly diverse Physical Education Environments.
 In this engaging text, the authors bring a new perspective to the table, revealing the potential of the conceptual framework of trans-locality.
 Their enquiry into the experiences of higher education academics, university students and schoolteachers in Australia and the UK provides rich insights into how pedagogues perceive their own work in relation to social justice in PE.
-This focus along with the authors suggestions for transformation and future directions, provides an essential contribution for those working in the area of PETE and critical pedagogy which will no doubt open up important conversations about what social justice and diversity mean in a trans-located world."
+This focus along with the authors suggestions for transformation and future directions provides an essential contribution for those working in the area of PETE and critical pedagogy which will no doubt open up important conversations about what social justice and diversity mean in a trans-located world."

 Dr Emma Rich, Professor in Physical Activity and Health Pedagogy, University of Bath, UK